Transitional cell carcinoma (urinary bladder)

 Invasive tumors require radical cystectomy +/- chemotherapy and/or external beam radiotherapy 5.

-A critical part of the management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
-Approximately 2-4% of patients with a bladder TCC will go on to develop one or more TCCs of the renal pelvis or ureter 3,4.
+A critical part of managing patients with TCCs is an awareness of the high recurrence rate due to field effect on the entire urothelium.
+Approximately 2-4% of patients with a bladder TCC will develop one or more TCCs of the renal pelvis or ureter 3,4.

 Invasive tumors, on the other hand, have poorer prognosis, demonstrating both local invasions of perivesical tissues, lymphatic spread to local nodes and eventual hematogenous metastases 4.